Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Model and Results

 \end{Assumption} We deem that this assumption is very reasonable if it holds at the initial time.
 Moreover let us stress that, if we would like to show that it holds in a specific example, the difficulty would not be to show it at $t=0$ given an explicit expression for $\langle \cdot \rangle_{\mathrm{ne}}$, but to show that the property is preserved over time.
 Let us now state our generalization of Theorem~\ref{th: current} to out-of-equilibrium initial states: \begin{Theorem} Assume that $\{\langle \cdot \rangle_{\mathrm{ne}}\}_L$ is a family of initial measures that satisfies Assumption~\ref{as: time evolved ensemble}.
-Given $n\in\N^*$, there is a positive random variable $V_n$, having finite moments of all orders, so that
+Given $n\in\N^*$, there is a positive random variable $V_n$ so that

-\end{Theorem} The interpretation of this theorem is the same as that of its equilibrium counterpart Theorem \ref{th: current}: the energy flow from the region $x<0$ to $x\geq 0$ is very slow.
+Moreover, for every $p>0$, there exists a constant $\Const_{n,p}$, that depends on the familly of initial measures only through the constants introduced in Assumption~\ref{as: time evolved ensemble}, such that $\E(V_n^p)\le \Const_{n,p}$. \end{Theorem}

+In what follows, we will assume that the number $n$ featuring in Theorems~\ref{th: decorrelation} to \ref{th: out of equilibrium} is fixed (recall that it suffices to prove Theorem~\ref{th: Green Kubo} for $n'=n$), we will not try to keep track of the dependence of all our expressions on this parameter, and we will thus allow constants to depend on $n$ as well in the remainder of this paper.